OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 The basic case is a `Box<T>`: it's just a pointer to the heap, prettified and wrapped by Rust.
 OK, SOM is object-oriented and so has `Class` objects, which we represent with Rust structs.
 Say in our interpreters any pointer to a `Class` object will be a `Box<Class>`.
 Instances of this class (`Instance` objects, also Rust structs) need a `Class` pointer to read static variables from it and... oh wait, [Rust ownership rules](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html) say that data has a single *owner*.
 But we want each `Instance` to own a reference to the same `Class`, which is shared ownership, so a standard `Box<T>` doesn't cut it.

 So `Rc<T>` (which stands for *reference counting*) comes to the rescue: data can be referenced in several places, since we keep track of its users through a counter.
 When that counter reaches 0, the final user of that `Rc<T>` has sadly passed away, the data is no longer needed and so it's discarded.
+Or put another way: we now know the data is garbage, and it gets automatically collected.

+Using `Rc<T>` is then a form of *garbage collection*, and one that's very easy to implement and work with.

-And these `Class` SOM objects have static variables, so we need mutable access to them, which is what `RefCell<T>` provides.
+To give our pointer type a final tweak, these `Class` SOM objects have static variables, so we need mutable access to them, which is what `RefCell<T>` provides.
 So the final pointer type we choose: `Rc<RefCell<T>>`.
 Very nice.

 We can successfully access and modify pesky types like `Class` from many different places and so we have working interpreters, Rust manages all the memory for us and is happy, and we're happy because Rust is happy and automatically manages all the memory for us and because Rust is happy.
 Everyone and everything is happy.